Is a Personal Loan Right for Me?

 Taking control is important when it comes to money matters, and personal loans can be a smart solution for taking the financial bull by the horns, you might say, in a variety of financial situations.
 While many people use them to consolidate debt, you can also use them for home improvement projects, weddings, vacations, medical expenses and more.

-To make progress on managing debt, first you need to size it up.
+If your goal is to make progress on managing debt, first you need to size it up.
 Start by determining the amount that you need and how much you can afford to borrow and confidently pay back.

 Use our debt consolidation calculator to add up your debts that you’d like to pay off.
 See if you could potentially save money by consolidating the debt and at what estimated interest rate.
 You can also use our personal loan calculator to estimate monthly payments.

 When consolidating credit cards or refinancing an existing loan, you want to be sure that the math adds up in your favor.
-If you can lock in a lower interest rate, have only one single monthly payment, and perhaps pay off debt faster, then that sounds like a pretty good plan.
+If you can lock in a lower interest rate, have only one single monthly payment and perhaps pay off debt faster, then that sounds like a pretty good plan.

 We understand debt consolidation can seem difficult, which is why a choice of loan terms can make it seem more manageable.
 The loan term defines how long you can take to pay back the loan.
 This allows you to pay at a pace that’s comfortable for you, while knowing your target payoff date from the start.